-- 2.6 Planning policies to support economic growth in rural areas in order to create jobs and prosperity are required. - 2.7 LPAs are required to ensure that the Local Plan is based on adequate, up-to date and relevant evidence about the economic, social and environmental characteristics and prospects of the area.
-LPAs should ensure that their assessment of strategies for housing, employment and other uses are integrated, and that they take full account of relevant market and economic signals. - 2.8 The NPPF7 advises that LPAs should have a clear understanding of business needs within the economic markets operating in and across their area. - 2.9 To achieve this, they should: - work together with county and neighbouring authorities and with Local Enterprise Partnerships [LEPs] to prepare and maintain a robust evidence base to understand both existing business needs and likely changes in the market; and - work closely with the business community to understand their changing needs and identify and address barriers to investment, including a lack of housing, infrastructure or viability. - 2.10 The NPPF8 states that LPAs should use this evidence base to assess: - the needs for land or floorspace for economic development, including both the quantitative and qualitative needs for all foreseeable types of economic activity over the plan period: - the existing and future supply of land available for economic development and its sufficiency and suitability to meet the identified needs.
-Reviews of land available for economic development should be undertaken at the same time as, or combined with, Strategic Housing Land Availability Assessments and should include a reappraisal of the suitability of previously allocated land; and - deprived locations may benefit from planned remedial action. - Public bodies have a duty to cooperate on planning issues that cross administrative 2.11 boundaries.9) The NPPF requires local authorities to demonstrate evidence of having effectively cooperated to plan for issues with cross-boundary impacts when their local plans are submitted for examination.
-10 It sets out where co-operation might be appropriate and what form it might assume.
-It concludes "cooperation should be a continuous process of engagement from initial thinking through to implementation".
+- Planning policies to support economic growth in rural areas in order to create jobs 2.5 and prosperity are required. - LPAs are required to ensure that the Local Plan is based on adequate, up-to date 2.6 and relevant evidence about the economic, social and environmental characteristics and prospects of the area.
+LPAs should ensure that their assessment of strategies for housing, employment and other uses are integrated, and that they take full account of relevant market and economic signals. - The NPPF7 advises that LPAs should have a clear understanding of business 2.7 needs within the economic markets operating in and across their area. - 2.8 To achieve this, they should: - work together with county and neighbouring authorities and with Local Enterprise Partnerships [LEPs] to prepare and maintain a robust evidence base to understand both existing business needs and likely changes in the market: and - work closely with the business community to understand their changing needs and identify and address barriers to investment, including a lack of housing, infrastructure or viability. - The NPPF8 states that LPAs should use this evidence base to assess: 2.9 - the needs for land or floorspace for economic development, including both the quantitative and qualitative needs for all foreseeable types of economic activity over the plan period; - the existing and future supply of land available for economic development and its sufficiency and suitability to meet the identified needs.
+Reviews of land available for economic development should be undertaken at the same time as, or combined with.
+Strategic Housing Land Availability Assessments and should include a reappraisal of the suitability of previously allocated land; and - deprived locations may benefit from planned remedial action. - 2.10 Public bodies have a duty to cooperate on planning issues that cross administrative boundaries.9 The NPPF requires local authorities to demonstrate evidence of effective on going joint working and policy making authorities should prepare and maintain one or more statements of common ground, documenting the cross boundary matters being addressed and progress in cooperating to address these.10

-8 NPPF, para.160 9 NPPF, para.178
+8 NPPF, para.160 9 NPPF 2018, para.24